kurtisnelson/presentations/put-a-jetpack-on-it/slides.md

 #### Migration Options
 # Distributed mandate
 This is the worst one.
 “Migrate all your code by date X or executives will chase you down.”
 Mandates having someone project managing, and likely requires approval from far above the infra team.
 The main example here is a security related issue or a business threat.
 This is exactly what we hope to avoid by getting off of legacy systems in the first place.

 ---
-# Where are we now?
----

-# Full Hilt
-## Early 2023
----
-# Jetpack DataStore
-## In progress
----
-# Compose
-## Blocked on performance improvements
----
-# Lifecycle
-## Using normal androidx.Lifecycle patterns
-But shimming it underneath
----
-# The rest?
-## Maybe I’ll tell you next DroidCon

----
 # Putting a Jetpack on your legacy codebase